-The heart chakra is located around the heart and center of the chest and is associated with the heart, lung, and shoulders.
+The heart chakra is located in the center of the chest and is associated with the heart, lung, and shoulders.
 The anahata is the seat of love, compassion, peace, and balance.
 The fourth chakra is at the center of the chakra system and represents the balancing point between the material energy of the lower chakras and spiritual energy of the higher chakras.

 When the heart chakra is too closed, we feel isolated, suffer from low self-esteem, and are unable to be open to giving and receiving love.
 When it is too open, we are co-dependent, clingy, and give away love so freely that we undermine our own needs.
-Physically, we suffer from circulatory and respiratory illness.
+Physically, imbalances cause suffering from circulatory and respiratory illness.

 When in balance, we are open to giving and receiving love to others and ourselves.
 Our relationships are healthy; we are able to embrace the highs and lows of relationships and compassionately deal with issues through effective communication.
 We are able to heal past wounds.